kolan72/PoliNorError/README.md

 - Simplicity: one policy type for sync and async, and a generic and not generic delegate.
 - Composability: policies and delegates can be composed into a single `PolicyDelegateCollection`.
 - Flexible filters can be set for errors that should be handled.
-- Policy can be wrapped by other policy.
+- A policy or a collection of policies can be wrapped by another.
 - Func and Action delegates can be called in a resilient manner.
 - Catches exceptions not only thrown by a delegate, but also in error filters, error processors, and `PolicyResult` handlers.
 - Convenient API with methods with minimum of optional parameters.